NHS dentistry: Availability

 In October 2018 the chairman of general dental practice at the British Dental Association claimed that there was a hostile environment for dental patients.
 380,000 patients a year with dental problems were approaching general practitioners, who were not equipped to help.
 Accessible public-facing information on where to seek care for dental problems was required.

 In England in 2019 over 2 million people were missing out on dental treatment.
 It is estimated that 1.45 million have tried and were unable to get an NHS appointment, others are on waiting lists (0.13 million) or cost discourages them (0.73 million).
 A further 2 million believe they cannot get a dentist where they live, making it likely that almost one in ten people cannot get a dentist.
 Dave Cottam of the British Dental Association said there was a, "perfect storm" of failed contracts, recruitment problems and underfunding.
 Cottam added, "These access problems are no longer affecting a few 'hotspots', but are now the reality for millions across every English region.
 The public are entitled to access care, but the system is stacked against them.
 Those losing out are the patients who need us most."
 The British Dental Association maintains there are serious problems over access to dental treatment in Wales, and similar problems exist on a smaller scale in Northern Ireland and Scotland.

+As of April 2026, directory data aggregated by AllDentists across 20,712 UK dental practices showed an overall NHS acceptance rate of 12.4%, with only 2,577 practices accepting new NHS patients.
+In England, where the data is most complete, 2,563 of 17,484 tracked practices (14.7%) were accepting new NHS patients, with significant variation between cities—ranging from over 30% in Manchester to under 5% in Bristol.